Eaton Bray Cinema

 The Focus On Film Society - Bringing Cinema To The Villages

 See your favourite films on a large screen (13ft by 9ft) in Eaton Bray Village Hall.

-We meet at 2.00pm on the second Monday of each month between September and May.
+We start at 2.00pm (doors open at 1.30pm) on the second Monday of each month between September and June.

 Come and join us to see some excellent films and enjoy the social atmosphere with a cup of tea and a chat after the film.